-Published for over thirty years, this respected journal also serves as the official publication of the European Society of Regional Anaesthesia and Pain Therapy (ESRA), the Asian and Oceanic Society of Regional Anesthesia (AOSRA), the Latin American Society of Regional Anesthesia (LASRA), and the African Society for Regional Anesthesia (AFSRA), and the Academy of Regional Anaesthesia of India (AORA).
+Published for over thirty years, this respected journal also serves as the official publication of the European Society of Regional Anaesthesia and Pain Therapy (ESRA), the Asian and Oceanic Society of Regional Anesthesia (AOSRA), the Latin American Society of Regional Anesthesia (LASRA), the African Society for Regional Anesthesia (AFSRA), and the Academy of Regional Anaesthesia of India (AORA).

 RAPM is owned by the American Society of Regional Anesthesia and Pain Medicine (ASRA).

 |Indexed by||Biological Abstracts, CINAHL Database, TOC Premier, EMBASE, Scopus, PubMed, Biological Abstracts, BIOSIS Previews, Current Contents, Science Citation Index Expanded, Web of Science, Medline|

 |Peer Review Model||Single blind; the names of reviewers are hidden from the author|

 |Mean time from submission to first decision||20 days|

 |Mean time from acceptance to publication||37 days (online)

 Rights and permissions